milossramek/translation-scripts/weblate/README.md

 `-e`: Automatically translate substrings found in the 'ui' component.
 Based heuristics substrings which appear as UI strings are detected.
 A new column in output is added, with these substrings translated.
 These mixed strings can serve as a reference or can be translated by the Google translate service.
 If a translation is ambiguous, all possibilities are shown.

+`-x lang{,lang}`    extra language to add to export as reference (no space after ,).
+An additional column (columns) will be added to export for reference.

 ### Usage scenarios
 #### Find and correct typos